 Refactoring keeps technical debt at bay and improves the quality of your code; it needs to be done smoothly and efficiently.

-I believe that what made the greatest difference was my ability to refactor the code without having to touch the test cases.
+I believe that what made the greatest difference was my ability to refactor the code without touching the test cases.

 Functionality (or behaviour) is the system’s contract with the user.
 It’s the business functionality that it is supposed to deliver.
 Implementation, on the other hand, is transparent to the user.

-To drive this point, though, I need to mention the issue of black- vs white-box testing.
+To drive this point, though, I need to mention the black- vs. white-box testing issue.

-If your testing requires knowing the system’s internal details, then you are working with white box testing.
+If your testing requires knowing the system’s internal details, you are working with white-box testing.

-On the other hand, if your testing does not require knowledge aside from the functionality being tested, then you are using a black box testing approach.
+On the other hand, if your testing does not require knowledge besides the functionality being tested, then you are using a black-box testing approach.

 White-box testing is, by definition, implementation dependant, which is not ideal in the scheme of things we describe.